-Samuel Alinder from Volvo Group and Mike Long from Eficode gave a talk on their journey to transform how Volvo Group delivers software at auto:CODE in November 2019.
+Samuel Alinder from Volvo Group and Mike Long from Eficode gave a talk on their journey to transform how Volvo Group delivers software at a recent event.
 Here are some highlights from the talk.

 How did Volvo make the transition to Continuous Delivery and DevOps?